 - You can store the sweetened milk for about 2-3 days and unsweetened for about 4-5 days in the refrigerator before it starts to ferment.

-Oh, and what to do with the leftover nut pulp?
+What to do with the leftover nut pulp?
 Have I got a sweet suggestion for you:

 Raw Nut Dessert Truffles!